World’s Best City for Expats

 I’m often asked which is the world’s best city for expats?
-After 15 years of research, and traveling the globe (sacrificing for this article), I’ve narrowed it down to two cities, one for pensioners and one for business owners.
+After 15 years of research, and travelling the globe (sacrificing for this article), I’ve narrowed it down to two cities, one for pensioners and one for business owners.
 Here are the world’s best cities for expats.

 If you’re retired, managing your own portfolio or living off of Social Security and retirement distributions, then the tax situation in your country of residence matters little.
 Because you won’t pay tax to your new country, you can afford to focus on the quality of life, culture, climate, and the beauty of a place.

 If you’re a business owner with employees and an office, then you have a number of additional decision points.
 For example, whether your country of residence will tax your foreign source income, the cost and quality of labor, availability of English speaking workers, payroll and other taxes, costs of office space and equipment, and the list goes on.

 In between the retiree and the is the perpetual traveller or location independent web mogul running a one man shop.
 Most of our mobile clients are bloggers, affiliate marketers, and Amazon book or product sellers.

 These perpetual travellers have an advantage over traditional business operators.
 They can keep moving, never spending more than 183 days in any one country, and not considered tax residents of any nation.
 In most cases, this means their income is not taxable by any State.

 - U.S. citizens are taxed on their worldwide income.
 If you’re a U.S. citizen, a perpetual traveller, and out of the U.S. for 330 of 365 days, your first $102,100 is tax-free in 2018 using the Foreign Earned Income Exclusion.

 In an ideal world, a travelling internet pro would spend time in both of my top pics for the world’s best city for expats.
 This is what I do, which is how I came to the conclusion that these are the best of the many cities I’ve lived in and worked from.